-Detroit seems to get all of the attention when it comes to conversations about all things culinary in the Great Lakes State, but there are plenty of other great restaurants and chefs across the state.
+Detroit seems to get all of the attention when it comes to conversations about all things culinary around here, but there are plenty of other great restaurants and chefs across the Great Lakes State.
 Here are a few of our favorites.

 The Root Restaurant & Bar: Just outside of metro Detroit is the Root, one of the restaurants that embraced seasonality and the local food movement early on.
 It still stands strong, offering dishes like Baked Michigan Brie (Reny Picot Triple Crème Brie in a puff pastry with Grass Farms arugula, radish, dried cherry, fresh apple, and Michigan maple and black pepper balsamic vinaigrette) and the Michigan Pork Chop (whole grain mustard spaetzle, mushroom and roasted leek jus, fig mostarda, and mustard greens).
 The Root also has a killer fried bologna sandwich, made with Michigan's C-Roy bologna.
 340 Town Center Blvd., White Lake Charter Township; 786-769-9646

 Golden Harvest: Killer omelets and inventive breakfast dishes are the